 The travel requirements for your upcoming holiday to France may look rather different from what you have been used to in the past.
 When preparing for your upcoming French holiday, please ensure that you are familiar with everything that you will be required to do and act accordingly.
 You will not be able to travel to France without having completed these forms and purchased COVID-19 tests in advance.

 Our Sales Travel Experts and After Sales Care Team are on hand six days a week, from 9am to 5pm, to help answer any Covid-19 queries that you might have.
-You may also be interested to read about the measures that we have taken to safeguard against the Coronavirus in our ski resorts or our covid rules overview document.
+You may also be interested to read about the measures that we have taken to safeguard against the Coronavirus in our ski resorts.

 Please print all documentation ahead of time rather than trying to download it in the Arrivals Hall of Grenoble airport.